-Stir your senses in the great outdoors as nature re-awakens.
+Stir your senses in the great outdoors as summer takes hold.
 With open parkland, rolling hills and beech woodlands there are beautiful walks through unspoilt Chilterns countryside to enjoy in the brightest season.

 This energetic 4 mile walk broadly follows the outer boundary of the Hughenden estate.
 It allows you to explore beautiful woodland, open parkland, farmland and a rare chalk stream.